Point of Sale

 By Jackie Prange

-Your point of sale (POS) system is packed with data, and POS reports transform that raw data into insights you can use.
+Your point of sale (POS) system is packed with data and that raw data is transformed into powerful cloud POS reports that can inform everyday business decisions.
 Those insights can help you make better, more informed business decisions about things like marketing promotions, menu item pricing, staffing, and much more.

 A POS report is a collection of business data gathered by your restaurant POS software, which has been organized in a way that tells a story about your restaurant, bar, food truck, or catering company.
 Through these business reports, you can find out things like which menu items are selling the best, your profit margins on popular dishes, and even if your staff members are giving away free items.